goethel/X-team-asssignment-2/proposal.md

 Move.java with selected piece, and board, displays available moves.

+Player.java => Is the player that holds what color are they.
+Information includes

 Data Structure: a 2d array[8][8] of Piece.
 Piece will hold information of what piece is in that position.
+We choose the 2d array because it is the most analogous to a physcial chess board.

+Unit Testing: We will use JUnit testing for individual method/piece testing.
+As an example, we can manually create positions on the 2d array that should result in checkmate.
+If the checkmate method is working it should return true.
+We can also do end to end testing, with us using the program and playing chess.
+We can make sure pieces are doing what they need to be doing and rules being followed.
+This will also allow us to test different options menus that we can have.

 ## Edit and Submit this file and any figures referenced by this document.